MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-focus-plan.md

 ### Focus time booked

-For the current week and the following week, this area shows how many (four in the preceding example screenshot) and which days have had focus time booked.
+For the current week and the following week, this area shows how many days and which days have had focus time booked.
+In the preceding example screenshot, the four days with focus time booked are shown in green.

 <!-- The shapes in this area are color coded: